GabrielRavier/EpitechNormHelpers/epitech-norm-tool/README.md

-## Epitech Norm Helper
+## Epitech Norm Tool

-The Epitech Norm Helper is a helper for obeying the coding norms of the Epitech.
+The Epitech Norm Tool is a tool that assists in obeying the coding norms of the Epitech.

 ## Dependencies